 Africa shaped Sven's future

-Many summer holidays were spent in Sweden, and he lived there for a couple of years aged 14 to 16 and attended Swedish schools.
+Many summer holidays were spent in Sweden, and he lived there for a couple of years, aged 14 to 16 and attended Swedish schools.
 Travelling has always been a part of his life.
-Sven's father started up a travel company back in 1958 and was the first to send a tourist expedition to Antarctica in 1966.
+Sven's father started a travel company in 1958 and was the first to send a tourist expedition to Antarctica in 1966.
 Sven has also travelled on numerous of his father's expeditions.
-Aged 18, Sven got into bad trouble, after having written a very angry, political term paper at college in Washington.
+At age 18, Sven got into trouble after writing a very angry political term paper at college in Washington.

 "My father wanted me to get out of the country!
 He arranged a summer job for me in Uganda, and later organised a job offer in Kenya.
 I spent 7 years in Africa, and those years developed my values.
-I met wonderful people there and experienced the wild, the huge grass plains, and endless spaces.
-It gave me a great sense of freedom, and it was a magnificent education.
+I met wonderful people there and experienced the wild, the vast grass plains, and endless spaces.
+It gave me a great sense of freedom and a magnificent education.

-"One day my father visited my camp and asked if I would come home to work for him.
-I didn't want to leave Africa, and I certainly didn't want to work in the travel business, but my father was ? and is ? one of my heroes, so I went home.
+"One day, my father visited my camp and asked if I would come home to work for him.
+I didn't want to leave Africa, and I certainly didn't want to work in the travel business, but my father was, and is, one of my heroes, so I went home.
 But I was restless.
-After a couple of years in his company, I decided to set up my own.
+I set up my own after a couple of years in his company.
 Naturally, I started with Africa expeditions, going to the places I knew so well."

 Polar marine expeditions

-Sven's expeditions are marine based, he uses small ships to explore deeper and farther into the untouched.
-Today, he specialises in the polar areas.
-That's a long way from the safaris in warm Kenya.
+Sven's expeditions are marine-based.
+He uses small ships to explore deeper and farther into the untouched.
+Today, he specialises in the polar areas - a long way from the safaris in warm Kenya.

 "My involvement in ships is rooted in my time in Africa.
-The vast oceans give me the same great sense of freedom as the huge plains did.
-The way I run ships is the same way as I used to run safaris.
+The vast oceans give me the same great freedom as the huge plains.
+I run ships the same way I used to run safaris.
 Both are driven by the same desire, to discover, learn and understand.
-On a vessel you are not bound by physical structures, and we go to different places, adapting the travels to seasonal changes."
+On a vessel, you are not bound by physical structures, and we go to different places, adapting the travels to seasonal changes."

 First polar newbuild

-Lindblad Expeditions has ordered their first polar newbuilds at Ulstein Verft in Norway.
-The first, 'National Geographic Endurance' is named after Ernest Shackleton's ship, 'Endurance'.
+Lindblad Expeditions has ordered its first polar newbuilds at Ulstein Verft in Norway.
+The first, 'National Geographic Endurance', is named after Ernest Shackleton's ship, 'Endurance'.
 Shackleton is another of Sven's heroes.
-In 1916, after Shackleton and his crew had been trapped in the Antarctic pack ice for more than a year, Shackleton took five of his strongest crew members to seek help.
+In 1916, after Shackleton and his crew had been trapped in the Antarctic pack ice for over a year, Shackleton took five of his strongest crew members to seek help.
 After 16 days crossing the ocean in a small boat, Shackleton and two of his men marched 51 kilometres to a whaling station and found help.
 All crew members were rescued.

 Smaller is better

-The new 'Endurance' offers much space for the passengers.
+The new 'Endurance' offers a lot of space for passengers.
 The vessel measures 124.4 metres and has accommodation for only 126 guests.

 "You get an economy of scale with larger vessels, but our company has a unique perspective.
-We've come to the conclusion that smaller is definitely better."
+We've concluded that smaller is definitely better."

 National Geographic alliance

-Lindblad has for years been teamed up with National Geographic.
-"When I grew up, our source of information to the distant parts of the world were the National Geographic magazines," says Sven.
-Their scientific approach, and their great photographs have always appealed to him.
+Lindblad has teamed up with National Geographic for years.
+"When I grew up, our source of information about the distant parts of the world was the National Geographic magazines," says Sven.
+Their scientific approach and their great photographs have always appealed to him.
 "It is completely clear that climate change is the biggest problem man has ever created.
-The only way to get out of this mess, which our children and grandchildren will have to face, is to acknowledge the issue, and put it to the forefront of our concerns.
-By taking people to the polar regions, they see icebergs taller than buildings, they meet scientists and specialists, and they develop an emotional connection to the issue.
-A lot of influential people travel on these ships, and I've seen consequences in various ways."
+The only way to get out of this mess, which our children and grandchildren will face, is to acknowledge the issue and put it at the forefront of our concerns.
+By taking people to the polar regions, they see icebergs taller than buildings, meet scientists and specialists, and develop an emotional connection to the issue.
+Many influential people travel on these ships, and I've seen consequences in various ways."
 One of the results is the fund set up by National Geographic and Lindblad Expeditions, to which previous passengers have donated $15 million to improve the health and viability of the world's oceans.

 Eco travels

-Through his travels, Sven has seen how nature is impacted by marine pollution, and he is very active in protecting large marine areas.
-Throughout the Lindblad fleet, all single-use plastic has been eliminated a long time ago, including plastic bottles, and they are now working together with their supply chain to eliminate plastic in packaging.
+Through his travels, Sven has seen how marine pollution impacts nature, and he is very active in protecting large marine areas.
+Throughout the Lindblad fleet, all single-use plastic, including plastic bottles, was eliminated long ago, and they are now working together with their supply chain to eliminate plastic in packaging.

 In order to avoid disturbing the wildlife, the propulsion system is further equipped with Silent E notation to reduce noise to a minimum.